|hope college > campus offices > financial aid|

 Supplemental Application: A form that schools may require in addition to the FAFSA.
 Hope College's Supplemental Application for Financial Aid (SAF) is an example.

-University Accounting Service (UAS): Hope College's servicing agent for the Federal Perkins Loan program.
-UAS administers the electronic promissory note process for Perkins Loan borrowers at Hope College and services Perkins Loans throughout the repayment period.
+Educational Computer Systems, Inc. (ECSI): Hope College's servicing agent for the Federal Perkins Loan program.
+ECSI administers the electronic promissory note process for Perkins Loan borrowers at Hope College and services Perkins Loans throughout the repayment period.

 Unsubsidized Loan: A loan that students may receive in addition to need-based financial assistance where interest charges accumulate while the student is enrolled.
 The student may choose to make interest and principal payments, interest payments only, or have interest accumulate and be "capitalized" (see above) while enrolled at least half-time (six hours or more).